habeebdindi/Artisan/README.md

 ## What's Next?

 A lot actually, there are so many more feautures we'd like to add to this project, like payment integration, other forms of authentication and so on.
-As it stands there are also a lot of areas that need fixing in production, for example nginx is blocking some internal API calls from the react-app.
+As it stands there are also a lot of areas that need fixing , for example media queries for responsive design.
 Feel free to make a pull request if you find anything amiss in the nginx configuration file.
 We'll keep on iterating and releasing new features as time goes on.

 ## Technologies we used